 Another suggestion is that they were taken by Horace Brueton to his subsequent home, Greswolde Lodge, Blythe Way, Solihull, and then sold at a later date.
 The Coventry Telegraph 17th September 1965 mentions that the statues were removed after the First World War, first to Copt Heath and then to Lapworth, before being returned to their original home after the Second World War.

 By the 1940s, the statues were at Hill Park, Lapworth, which was owned by Mr Harry Dare (1898-1979), a notable local builder.
-Apparently, the headmistress of Solihull High School for Girls, Miss Flora Forseter, discovered that the statues were at Hill Park and asked Harry Dare if he would sell them to the school but he declined.
+Apparently, the headmistress of Solihull High School for Girls, Miss Flora Forster, discovered that the statues were at Hill Park and asked Harry Dare if he would sell them to the school but he declined.
 However, following his relocation to South Africa, Hill Park was advertised for sale by auction in May 1949.
-The property sold for £12,250 and the following month a two-day sales of furniture and contents was held.
+The property sold for £12,250 and the following month a two-day sale of furniture and contents was held.

 Miss Forster learned that the statues were coming up for auction with the sale of the Hill Park estate and, with permission from the school governors, she was able to purchase them for the school, where they still remain today.